gojideth/gojideth/README.md

 </h1>

 <p align='center'>
-  Backend developer, I like to use Javascript, Node.js and Java.
+  Backend developer, I'm currently programming in Scala, but I also like to use Node.js and Java.
   <br>
   <br>
   Contact me!